 Science Journalist, New York

-Corey S Powell is an editor and journalist with a special fondness for all things astronomical and particulate.
-He has been at Discover, Scientific American and Aeon.
-He is the author of God in the Equation (2003), and co-author of Unstoppable (2016), Undeniable (2014) and Everything All at Once (2017) with Bill Nye, with whom he also makes the Science Rules! podcast.
+Corey S Powell is a science editor and journalist.
+He has been an editor at Discover, Scientific American and Aeon.
+He is the author of God in the Equation (2003), and co-author of three books with Bill Nye, including Everything All at Once (2017).
+He is currently working on a book about the invisible aspects of the Universe, to be published by Harper One in 2026.
 He lives in Brooklyn, New York.

 Fate of the Universe